astropy/photutils/docs/photutils/aperture.rst

 If the ``mask`` keyword is specified, masked pixels are treated in the following way:

 * Find the pixel the same distance from the object center, but 180 degrees away ("reflected" through the center).
 * If this pixel is unmasked, set the masked pixel to its value.
 * If this pixel is also masked, set the masked pixel to 0.

 Extension to arbitrary apertures using `~photutils.Aperture` objects
 --------------------------------------------------------------------

-The photometry functions in this module are, in fact, thin wrappers around the function `~photutils.aperture_photometry`, which performs aperture photometry in arbitrary apertures.
+The photometry function, `~photutils.aperture_photometry`, performs aperture photometry in arbitrary apertures.
 This function accepts `Aperture`-derived objects, such as `~photutils.CircularAperture`.
 (The wrappers handle creation of the `~photutils.Aperture` objects or arrays thereof.)
 This makes it simple to extend functionality: a new type of aperture photometry simply requires the definition of a new `~photutils.Aperture` subclass.

-For example, instead of using the wrapper function,

-  >>> flux = photutils.aperture_circular(data, xc, yc, 3.)

-we could have achieved the same result with

-  >>> aper = photutils.CircularAperture(3.)
-  >>> flux = photutils.aperture_photometry(data, xc, yc, aper)

-(Note, however, that the wrapper functions do more than this because they take care of broadcasting and creating arrays of aperture objects when there are multiple apertures specified.)

 All `~photutils.Aperture` subclasses must implement only two methods, ``encloses(xx, yy)`` and ``extent()``.
 They can optionally implement a